jamieowen/glsl-blend/README.md

 The [demo](http://jamieowen.github.io/glsl-blend) shows all blend modes switchable via a drop down.

 For this, there is an additional 'all' glsl function that can be imported to require all blend mode functions at once and specify which one to use via an integer.
-Integers for each blend mode can be imported in via the javascript [modes](http://github.com/jamieowen/glsl-blend/blob/master/modes.js) module.
+Integers for each blend mode can be imported using the javascript [modes](http://github.com/jamieowen/glsl-blend/blob/master/modes.js) module, then passed as a uniform to the shader.

 ```javascript
 var modes = require( 'glsl-blend/modes' );